carlosperate/awesome-microbit/README.md

 - [hackster micro:bit community](https://www.hackster.io/micro-bit/projects) - This hackster community contains user submitted projects for the micro:bit.
 - [MakeCode Projects](https://makecode.microbit.org/projects/) - List of micro:bit projects you can do with the MakeCode editor.
 - [Inventorspace micro:bit category](https://invent.sparkfun.com/cwists/category#products=%5B8%5D) - A community by SparkFun with fun projects you can implement in your classroom, school or district.
+- [Tinkercademy Projects](https://tinkercademy.com/microbit/) - Collection of projects using the micro:bit and Tinkercademy Tinker Kit.

 ## Articles